-We introduced controls to monitor actual service delivery in comparison to normal operations, and our Executive Team and senior managers have met initially daily and latterly weekly by videoconference to manage the evolving situation.
+We introduced controls to monitor actual service delivery in comparison to normal operations, and our Executive Team and senior managers have met weekly by video conference to manage the evolving situation.
 The commitment and professionalism of our staff right across the organisation has shone through and the Trustees are grateful for all their efforts under unprecedented circumstances.

-We have made use of the Government's Job Retention Scheme and have furloughed staff where reductions in service activity required this.
+We have made use of the Government's Job Retention Scheme whilst it was available and have furloughed staff where reductions in service activity required this.
 We have redeployed staff wherever possible, and our staff have worked flexibly with us to ensure our high levels of care and support were maintained.

-The Scottish Government's Sustainability Fund has been welcome support to Capability Scotland, but it has been a challenge to navigate the local interpretations of the funding guidance issued by local authorities.
-We continue to work with our local authority partners on sustainability funding.
+The Scottish Government's Sustainability

+Fund has been welcome support to Capability

+Scotland, but it has been a challenge to

+navigate the local interpretations of the

+funding guidance issued by local authorities.

+We continue to work with our local authority

+partners on sustainability funding.